kcm2/ab/references/angelbeatshd.rst

 * Hisako startles her as Iwasawa is focused.
 * Iwasawa stares out the window saying that when she "snaps back" it reminds her of when she woke up there and she got her voice back.
 It surprised her but made her happy at the same time.
 * **Cuts to** the outside, a guy appears on a bench.
 He comments "my eyes!
 I can see" and "The bright sunshine, the bright blue sky, I miss it!".
-* He sees two students near by, he goes to them, grabs one and throws them over his shoulder in a jodo move.
+* He sees two students nearby, he goes to them, grabs one and throws them over his shoulder in a judo move.
 He comments "I can fight".
 * Kanade appears, saying he is quite strong and it's time for class so she should go back to his classroom.
-* Matsushita is unsure how he arrived and Kanade comments that he is in the aferlife and he will be rewarded if he behaves.
+* Matsushita is unsure how he arrived and Kanade comments that he is in the afterlife and he will be rewarded if he behaves.
 * He walks past her and she asks where he's going.
 He replies that he realised that you won't get anything if you stick to the rules.
 * To himself, he comments that he doesn't matter about getting rewarded or not and he just wants to recall the things he missed over the years.
 * Takamatsu is watching over them from a classroom [#v8c48-1]_.

-.. [#v8c48-1] This is a callback to :ref:`chapter 11<Chapter 11>`, where Hisako was watching over Iwasawa.
+.. [#v8c48-1] This is a call back to :ref:`chapter 11<Chapter 11>`, where Hisako was watching over Iwasawa.

 Chapter 49
 -----------

 * The SSS are having a meal in the cafeteria, talking about a new person that is starting fights.
 * **Cut to** Matsushita starting fights and doing judo on various students outside the classrooms.
-* Kanade approches them and tells them to go to class.
+* Kanade approaches them and tells them to go to class.
 He asks her to stop bothering him.
 Kanade adds that the teachers won't like it if they don't attend classes.
 * Some teachers come up from behind Kanade asking if Matsushita is the guy fighting others.
-He runs away heading towards the cafeteria, but some teachers are approching from infront of him.
+He runs away heading towards the cafeteria, but some teachers are approaching from in front of him.
-* Takamatsu comes up from the bridges barrier.
+* Takamatsu comes up from the bridge’s barrier.
 Grabs Matsushita and pulls him over the railings from behind.
 * In the water [#v8c49-1]_, Matsushita asks Takamatsu who he is.
 Takamatsu introduces himself and asks if he can join in the fun.

 .. [#v8c49-1] They need to have fallen from the railings to appear in the water at the bottom of the bridge, but the fall isn't shown.